 For parents and families

 Your baby's care is the parent and carer guide to the annual report, and has been updated to cover 2021 data.
-(The Welsh language version will be available soon, and we'll contact Welsh units directly.)
+The guide is available in both English and Welsh.

 The guide covers the NNAP measures most relevant to parents and carers, as chosen by parents and carers of preterm babies, supported by neonatologists.
 It includes images and quotes from parents and carers of preterm babies who received neonatal care.
 We encourage neonatologists and paediatricians to share it with parents.